shuyeit/mmpsy-data/readme.md

 ### Scale

 The standard level indicator is composed by three different scales: PHQ-9(Patient Health Questionnaire-9), GAD-7(General Anxiety Disorder-7) and MHT(Mental Health Test).
+In this repos

 - **PHQ-9**: Standard measurement of depression with 9 questions.
 The answer score varies from 0 to 3 representing `not at all(0)`, `several days(1)`,`more than half the days(2)`,`nearly every day(3)` respectively, and the total questionaire scores 0-27.